 There may be some tests, too.
 First, the doctor will want to check the eyes and mouth to see whether Sjogren's is causing the symptoms and how severe the problem is.
 Because there are many possible causes of dry eyes and dry mouth, the doctor will take these into account.

-.
+One is generally considered to have definite Sjogren's if one has dry eyes, dry mouth, and a positive lip biopsy.
 The doctor may decide to perform additional tests to see whether other parts of the body are affected, and whether various antibodies are found in the blood.

 Common eye and mouth tests are:

 If you produce very little saliva or none at all, your doctor might recommend a saliva substitute.
 These products mimic some of the properties of saliva, which means they make the mouth feel wet, and if they contain fluoride, they can help prevent cavities.
 Gel-based saliva substitutes tend to give the longest relief, but all saliva products are limited since you eventually swallow them.

 At least two drugs that stimulate the salivary glands to produce saliva are available.
 These are pilocarpine and cevimeline.
 The effects last for a few hours, and you can take them three or four times a day.
 However, they are not suitable for everyone, so talk to your doctor about whether they might help you.

 People with dry mouth can easily get mouth infections.
 Candidiasis, a fungal mouth infection, is one of the most commonly seen in people with Sjogren's.
 It most often shows up as white patches inside the mouth that you can scrape off, or as red, burning areas in the mouth.
 Candidiasis is treated with antifungal drugs.
 Various viruses and bacteria can also cause infections; they're treated with the appropriate antiviral or antibiotic medicines.